johnpapa/vue-getting-started/flow.md

 ## 1 - Overview

-The learner will get an overview of the Vue: Getting Started course.
+The learner will get an overview of the Vue: Getting Started course.'

 ## 2 - Getting Started with Vue